WillCBradley/weathermessage/README.md

 Pulls your local forecast (temp in celsius) from a weather API, and sends it to a device of your choice.

+_(Somebody has probably built a better version, but if you want to use this one, instructions are below.)_

 **Steps To Set Up**
 1. Download "weathermsg.py" from the repo above
 2. Sign up to [WeatherAPI.com](https://weatherapi.com).
 Follow the documentation, and fill in the blanks in the code with your API key in "weather_params"